AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/conf-application-down.md

 ---
-Name: Confluence is down
+name: Confluence is down
-About: Create an issue for Confluence is down
+about: Create an issue for Confluence is down
-Litle: Create an issue ...
+title: Create an issue ...
-Labels: 'Critical (P1), bug'
+labels: 'Critical (P1), bug'
-Assignees: ''
+assignees: ''

 ---